 We’re sure you’ve heard about the benefits of Kale.
 This miracle vegetable contains a long list of antioxidants and vitamins including A, E, and C. Kale also has anti-inflammatory attributes.
 Pets with kidney issues should avoid ingesting Kale.

 Fish oil is just as good for dogs as it is for humans.
 Oily fishes are full of Omega-3 fatty acids, which are essential for a healthy coat.
 Omega-3 fatty acids are also amazing for the brain.
 They can help with inflammation and arthritic pain.
-Anchovies, Salmon, Herring, and Mackerel are just a few of the types of containing omega-3 fatty acids.
+Anchovies, Salmon, Herring, and Mackerel are just a few of the types containing omega-3 fatty acids.
 Similar to fish oil, our CBD dog treats, chews, and oils are also full of omega-3 and omega-6 fatty acids at a 3:1 ratio.

 Pumpkin has the power to promote and sustain a healthy digestive system.
 It is high in carotenoids, potassium, and vitamin C. Pumpkin is amazing for helping dogs with diarrhea because it is a great source of fiber as well.